If you’re looking for an affordable internet plan, you may have seen the ads for T-Mobile Home Internet and wondered if it’s worth the savings.

 During my test of T-Mobile’s service in 2021, I never got a strong signal — only one or two bars.

-But my experience improved when I began testing T-Mobile 5G Home Internet from a new location in late 2022.
-I regularly record download speeds of more than 250 Mbps.
+My experience improved when I tested T-Mobile 5G Home Internet from new locations in 2022 and 2023.
+These days, I regularly record download speeds of more than 250 Mbps.

-With those speeds, I’m able to reliably stream video, music and use all of my apps.
+With those download speeds, I’m able to reliably stream video, music and use all of my apps.

 T-Mobile 5G Home Internet Speed Test Results